TME520/TiMiNoo/README.md

 Make sure you use a Micro USB cable that supports data transfer, as some cables do not have data lines wired and only provide charging capability.

 ## Commercial status
 TiMiNoo is an open source project that is not meant to be sold.
-Please note the cat sprites are under a [Creative Commons Attribution-NonCommercial 4.0 International CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license that explicitly prohibits commercial use.
+Please note the cat sprites and the frames are under a [Creative Commons Attribution-NonCommercial 4.0 International CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license that explicitly prohibits commercial use.
 I'm 100% OK with this.